 Prospective jurors, please review the Juror Duty Video before your scheduled appearance.

 As always, thank you for your willingness to serve as a juror.

 John R. Olson, Presiding Judge

-NOTICE for July 2022 Jurors: Jury trials are held in person rather than by virtual hearing.
-Masks are recommended for all case participants including jurors reporting to the Kirkland Municipal Court building on the date summonsed.
+NOTICE for April 2023 Jurors: Jury trials are held in person rather than by virtual hearing.
+Masks are welcome for all case participants including jurors reporting to the Kirkland Municipal Court building on the date summonsed.